Generic selectors

 Flow chart showing patient admission and discharge process in psychiatry inpatient ward.
 RT-PCR: Real-time reverse transcriptasepolymerase chain reaction, JR: Junior resident, SR: Senior resident.

 During the COVID pandemic from April 2020 to March 2021, the admission rate, length of stay, and discharge process have been significantly affected.
-Here, we summarize the inpatient data during the above period to understand the impact of COVID-19 on inpatient care in a psychiatry department in a general hospital setting that was catering population of central India, mainly Chhattisgarh and some parts of Orissa and Madhya Pradesh and Maharashtra.
+Here, we summarize the inpatient data during the above period to understand the impact of COVID-19 on inpatient care in a psychiatry department in a general hospital setting that was catering to the population of central India, mainly Chhattisgarh and some parts of Orissa and Madhya Pradesh and Maharashtra.

 The total number of admissions during this period was 161, compared to 305 admissions between April 2019 and March 2020.
 There was a 47% reduction in the number of admissions during the time frame of one year during the COVID-19 pandemic in comparison to admissions in the previous year during the corresponding time frame.
 The most common diagnosis requiring admission was mood disorders, with 33.93% of admissions, followed by psychotic disorders, accounting for 32.74%, and substance use disorders, accounting for 22.62% of total admissions.
 The average duration of stay in hospital was 12.17 days, with a mean duration of stay low for organic mental disorder (6.2 days), alcohol use disorder (8.34 days), and the longest for psychotic disorders (15.25), as shown in Figure 2.
 The average duration of stay was 15.54 days, which was comparatively longer for the female gender, while it was 11.16 days for the male gender.
 The mean duration of stay was also affected by the COVID status of the patient or caretaker, that is, the length of stay was five days when COVID status was positive compared to 13.48 days in non-positive.
 The COVID positivity rate of inpatients was 11.90%, of which 60% were discharged for home isolation, and 36.6% were transferred out to the COVID ward.
 In the remaining 3.4% of cases, if the caretaker was positive, then another caretaker in their place was accommodated to continue patient hospitalization.
 A total of 15 (33%) health personnel from our treating team were also affected by COVID-19 infection during this time.
 Various team-building measures ensured a healthy work culture during this difficult time, and enthusiastic team members resumed their duties after recovering from COVID-19 infection.